gilnam74/vex-sneppet/VEX-Quick-start.md

 Second, sine function returns a [float](Programming-basics#data-types) value.

 You can imagine a sine as a **global invisible power field** existing in your scene which can modify point positions by certain values according to its shape.
 What is the shape of this field?
-We see the sine graph, it's obviously an infinite **wave**.
+We see the sine graph, it's obviously a **wave**.
 Let's create a grid and apply the power of our field to visualize sine in the 3D scene!

 Create a grid with a decent amount of rows and columns (say, 50) drop Attribute Wrangle node after grid and enter the code: